Sound Machine Review

 The top performers in our review are HoMedics Deep Sleep, the Gold Award winner; Lectro Fan, the Silver Award winner; and Adaptive Sound Sleep + Sound, the Bronze Award winner.
 Here’s more on choosing a system to meet your needs, along with detail on how we arrived at our ranking of 10 sound machines.

-Millions of people a year are deprived of the recommended amount of sleep they need to perform at an optimal level.
+Millions of people a year don’t get the recommended amount of sleep they need to perform at an optimal level.
 Starting your day off without getting enough sleep is like driving your car with a flat tire.
 The car is still technically operational, but its performance will suffer.

 People with sleep disorders and those who work graveyards know how detrimental sleep deprivation can be to one's overall health and daily performance.
 A common misconception is that sleep issues are more about your body's inability to fall asleep as opposed to the environment where you fall asleep.
 Because of this, people often turn to over-the-counter sleep aids or prescription medications to fall asleep at night, but these can do more damage than good to your body.